PowerVKE/PowerVKE/README.md

 # Installing PowerVKE

 Installing PowerVKE as a module will be added in the next patch release

+1. Download and extract the latest release
+2. From the 'Module' folder, run "Import-Module .\PowerVKE.psm1"

 # Using PowerVKE